Guatemala votes on international court handling Belize border dispute - Journal du Cameroun

 The border issue goes back to 1783 when Spain — the former colonial power over what is now Guatemala — gave Britain the right to occupy the territory that became Belize and exploit its timber in exchange for combating piracy.
 A century later, it became a British colony.

-In 1964, British Honduras won the right to self-government, then in 1973 renamed itself Belize.
+In 1964 British Honduras won the right to self-government and in 1973 renamed itself Belize.

 Independence came in 1981, though a British military presence remained until the mid-1990s because Guatemala refused for a decade to recognize it as a new country.